MarcusGuillory/PythonApparelProject/README.md

 The submitted Python code was written in Google Colab as a Jupyter notebook.
-The code should be opened in Google Colab or Jupyter Notebook with the attached data document in the same folder.
+The code should be opened in Google Colab with the attached data document in the same folder.
-The data document is called "apparel-test.dat"
+The data document is called "apparel-test.dat".
-The document has not been modified at all and is exactly how the data file was given to us prior to cleaning the data which is done in the code.
+The data file has not been modified at all and is exactly as provided to us prior to cleaning the data which we do in the code.

 Add this "apparel-test.dat" file to your google drive.
-The file path should work unless you nest into a folder to which you'll need to update the "mount" code with the correct file path.
+The file path should work unless you nest the file into a folder to which you'll need to update the "mount" code with the correct file path.
 Once the file has been uploaded to your Google Drive and the Python code has been opened in Google Colab or Jupyter Notebook, simply run all.

 You will be prompted to allow access to your Google Drive, accept as necessary.